Which city is cheaper, Daytona Beach or Cocoa Beach?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Cocoa Beach and Daytona Beach.
+Read on to compare the activities as well as the prices of travel for Cocoa Beach and Daytona Beach.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Cocoa Beach, Florida has long been a favorite vacation spot for travelers looking for sun, sand, and waves.
 The location was also made famous as the setting for the 1960's television show, "I Dream of Jeannie".
 The town of just over 11,000 is located in Brevard County along the Atlantic coast.
 Many people visit the area because of its excellent surfing.
 There are many surfing festivals and competitions held here yearly and the famous Ron Jon's surf shop receives about 2 million visitors a year.
 The city is also home to the East Coast Surfing Hall of Fame.